CLNEulalia/JS-Dom/readme.md

 let title = document.querySelector(".title");
 ```

+This is one way we can add Click effects to buttons on our sites!

 We'll only get one element back and it will always be the first element that
 matches the selector (in this case, `.title`).
 If we have more than one element
 in the page with that selector and we want to retrieve them all, then we'd use